Setting up your Midwifery Practice

 Find a mentor in your area to help you.
-Make it a win-win situation, offer to work in her office as a volunteer while the midwife is showing you her business model and providing YEARS of knowledge with running an independent midwifery practice.
+Make it a win-win situation by offering to work in her office as a volunteer while the midwife shows you her business model and provides years of knowledge about running an independent midwifery practice.
 Midwives getting close to retiring want to pass on their skills and wisdom.
-Your practice will grow much faster having the next retiring midwife as your practice the main referral source for her clients.
-Talk about a cheap way to market your practice by taking over on another midwife’s caseload when she decides to end practicing midwifery.
+Your practice will grow much faster with the next retiring midwife as your main referral source for her clients.
+Talk about a cheap way to market your practice by taking over another midwife’s caseload when she decides to end practicing midwifery.

-Writing a business plan will answer many of the start up and planning questions.
-Having a mission, goals, services rendered, budget, competition list, inventory, resources, staff training, birth assistants, billing, marketing, and practice location will really help smooth out planning and running process once the doors are open.
-Most start up business close in five years (90%+).
-By spending the time prepping and planning stages of expansion and actual monetary needs for each waves of slowness and rapids growth will decrease your stress level.
-By focusing on planning before doing your busy midwifery role, the day to day operations will go dramatically simpler.
+Writing a business plan will answer many of the start-up and planning questions.
+Having a mission, goals, services rendered, budget, competition list, inventory, resources, staff training, birth assistants, billing, marketing, and practice location will really help smooth out the planning and running process once the doors are open.
+Most start-up businesses close in five years (90%+).
+Spending time preparing and planning stages of expansion and actual monetary needs for each wave of slowness and rapid growth will decrease your stress level.
+By focusing on planning before doing your busy midwifery role, the day-to-day operations will become dramatically simpler.

-Many of my blogs repeat the same themes: SELF CARE.
-We want successful, long term stable midwifery practices.
-I want women to have more midwives to choose from than OB for prenatal care.
-I am grateful for high risk care providers if a women is sick.
-Midwives are the experts in normal birth and need to do business training to compete with the current health care challenges on midwifery.
+Many of my blogs repeat the same theme: self-care.
+We want successful, long-term, stable midwifery practices.
+I want women to have more midwives to choose from than OBs for prenatal care.
+I am grateful for high-risk care providers if a woman is sick.
+Midwives are the experts in normal birth and need to do business training to compete with the current healthcare challenges in midwifery.

 Spend just as much time training to be a midwife as business classes.
 If you want to work for someone, just focus on midwifery.
-Most midwives dream of running their own utopia practice.
-We can ALL DO THAT SUCCESSFUL with proper business knowledge.
+Most midwives dream of running their own utopian practice.
+We can ALL do that successfully with proper business knowledge.

-Inventory is a tough one.
-My personal is buy in bulk and pay for storing items.
+My personal preference is to buy in bulk and pay for storing items.
 That is great for an established practice.
-When you are starting out, buy just the items you need to safely care for families and volume you anticipate having.
-Allows have spares of essential items like doppler, stethoscope, blood pressure cuff, thermometer, Neonatal Resuscitation equipment like oxygen tanks, bleeding medications, delivery instruments, charting forms printed, and protective barrier supplies like gloves.
+When you are starting out, buy just the items you need to safely care for families and the volume you anticipate having.
+Allows for spares of essential items like a doppler, stethoscope, blood pressure cuff, thermometer, neonatal resuscitation equipment like oxygen tanks, bleeding medications, delivery instruments, charting forms printed, and protective barrier supplies like gloves.
 Get organized with your office and birth bags.
-Spending precious time looking for an item when you arrive at a women’s house when she is close to delivering is not acceptable.
+Spending precious time looking for an item when you arrive at a woman’s house when she is close to delivering is not acceptable.

-There are many things to do when starting a midwifery practice.
-Biggest thing I want everyone to take away from this blog is plan, prep, and have sufficient funds available as backup for business start up eb and flow.
+The biggest thing I want everyone to take away from this blog is to plan, prep, and have sufficient funds available as backup for business start-up eb and flow.
 We all can have our dream midwifery practice.
-Be determined, passionate, and knowledgeable to business side of midwifery, rest will fall into place!
-Relationships will be made with like minded midwives and knowledge will be passed back and forth.
+Be determined, passionate, and knowledgeable about the business side of midwifery, rest will fall into place!
+Relationships will be made with like-minded midwives and knowledge will be passed back and forth.
 Use your resources and get inspired today to create the next best midwifery practice in your town.

 We created the course, Tips for Running a Successful Midwifery Practice, to teach you all you need to know about being a midwife.